-While exploring it, not much is visible to the naked eye.
-It’s like an iceberg!
+While exploring these layers, not much is visible to the naked eye.
+Sure you can see your body, but every layer underneath that is experiential and waiting to be witnessed.
+Think of it like an iceberg!

 What are the 3 different bodies?

-Our soul comprises of five distinct layers, and each layer resides in a type of ‘body’, or a container.
+There are five distinct layers that sit on top of our soul, masking our sense of enlightenment.
+Each layer resides in a type of ‘body’, or a container.
 We know these as:

 - Gross Body (visible container);